secretstartups/handbook/sites/handbook/source/handbook/marketing/lifecycle-marketing/emails-nurture/index.html.md

    * ❏ Emotional - aspirations, happiness, anxiety, duty, fear
    * ❏ Detailed - answers the question “what is this email about?”
    * ❏ Intriguing - questions, curiosity, mysterious, humor, puns
-   * ❏ Visual - very long or very short, unusual spelling, emojis, unusual punctuation
+   * ❏ Visual - very long or very short, unusual spelling, emoji, unusual punctuation
    * ❏ Earned - testimonials, reviews, endorsements, media coverage
 * SUBJECT LINES AFFECT OTHER METRICS TOO!
 Subject lines affect click through rates & conversions!
 Poor subject lines can damage the performance of future email campaigns.
 Do not underestimate their importance!
 * The preview text is the first sentence displayed in an email client alongside the subject line (before opening the email), don't ignore it!
 Some email clients show 90 characters, so there is some flexibility with length